 A case of mistaken identity lands Slevin into the middle of a war being plotted by two of the city's most rival crime bosses: The Rabbi and The Boss.
 Slevin is under constant surveillance by relentless Detective Brikowski as well as the infamous assassin Goodkat and finds himself having to hatch his own ingenious plot to get them before they get him.

 A botched card game in London triggers four friends, thugs, weed-growers, hard gangsters, loan sharks and debt collectors to collide with each other in a series of unexpected events, all for the sake of weed, cash and two antique shotguns.

 A man who accused a catholic bishop of abusing him when he was a child dies in the Austrian city Salzburg.
 Everyone except his widow and the eccentrical detective Simon Brenner keeps silent and believes that the man killed himself.

 Like in the previous Films based on his novels, author Wolf Haas has a small cameo.
 Unlike before not in person, but a photo of him is shown on the back cover of a nonfiction book about gender reassignment.
 See more »

-Slovakia is part of the Schengenarea (joined 2007).
-A Ukrainian passport holder with a valid visa for Slovakia does not need another visa for any other Schengencountry (Austria).
-The bordello owner in Bratislava paid a Slovakian policeman for getting a visa in his Ukranian passport (mistake).
+EU passport holders need no visa to enter Austria.
+The bordello owner in Bratislava paid a Slovakian policeman for getting a visa in his Ukranian passport.
 He speaks Russian, drives a Russian car and holds a Ukrainian passport.
-He needs no visa if he wants crossing the Slovakian-Austrian border.
+So he needs a visa if he doesn't want any trouble crossing the Slovakian-Austrian border.
 See more »

 Included to the declaration that no animal had been harmed during production of the film, the audience is further informed, that no human flesh was really consumed.
 See more »